machbarschaft/machbarschaft-ios/README.md

 - Implement Passbase to verify users
 - Add more account actions such as edit account, delete account etc.
 - Gamification of order fulfillment process to reward users

+### Get in touch
+Do not hesitate to get in touch with us.
+Drop us some nice words, suggestion, ideas or support by <a href="mailto:hallo@machbarschaft.jetzt?subject=hi">mail</a>.

+made with ❤ by us (machbarschaft).